jvcleave/ofxOMXPlayer/readme.txt

+STATUS: IN DEVELOPMENT

-VERY EARLY- keep open a second terminal and run
+keep open a second terminal and run

 $ killall -9 ofxOMXPlayer